pomerium/documentation/content/docs/deploy/clients/clients.md

 - [Pomerium CLI](/docs/clients/pomerium-cli)
 - [Pomerium Desktop](/docs/clients/pomerium-desktop)

-Both the CLI and Desktop clients act as an authentication helper for tools like kubectl and TCP-based connections.
+Both the CLI and Desktop clients act as an authentication helper for tools like kubectl and TCP/UDP-based connections.

 See the [Pomerium Desktop and CLI Clients](/docs/capabilities/tcp/client) page for more information.